lukebrowning/openstack-recipes/README.rst

    $ git clone git://github.com/open-power-ref-design/openstack-recipes
    $ cd openstack-recipes
+   $ git checkout v1.0.0

 #.
 Choose one of the following solutions to deploy:

    - `README-dbaas.rst <https://github.com/open-power-ref-design/openstack-recipes/blob/master/README-dbaas.rst>`_
    - `README-swift.rst <https://github.com/open-power-ref-design/openstack-recipes/blob/master/README-swift.rst>`_

-   The private compute cloud solution is described in the DBaaS document.
+   The private compute cloud solution is described in the DBaaS BOM below.

 #.
 Read the associated Bill of Materials (BOM) file as noted in the README, one of: